Step One: Create a Trip

 Print details of your trip and share your trip with friends on your favorite social network or via email.

 Last Updated: 5/2/2014

 Some people simply eat when traveling; others travel to eat.
 When you hit the road in Wisconsin, you can satisfy your appetite for food and entertainment in deliciously diverse ways.

 When you hunger to be a better cook, check out Demonstration Kitchen classes at The Shops at Woodlake.
-Classes are offered at 11am and 2pm on Saturdays from January through April.
 Occasional, three-day immersion events whisk food lovers to another country’s cuisine; rates include two nights of lodging at The American Club.

 The community also is home to the state’s premiere food extravaganza, the Kohler Food & Wine Experience, a four-day event in October that spotlights instruction by award-winning chefs and sommeliers.
 Admission is free to some sessions.

 Mary Bergin of Madison is a syndicated travel columnist and author of the new “Hungry for Wisconsin.”
 Content produced in cooperation with Wisconsin Trails, www.Wisconsintrails.com.This entry was posted in Dining